alphagov/publishing-e2e-tests/README.md

 To use this you need to:

 - Install dependencies `bundle install`
 - Run [all the applications][apps] needed for publishing with Specialist Publisher
+- Ensure Specialist Publisher has finders seeded - `bundle exec rake publishing_api:publish_finders`
 - `bundle exec rspec`

 [apps]: https://github.com/alphagov/govuk-puppet/blob/6b600aa2f7a00965a41ba58513965fe556f4be5f/end-to-end-vm/set-up-apps.sh